HwWobbe/WipHww/README.md

 - this should be a negative proof of the shading assumption
   - which initially may has failed due to latency
 - externalLinks may be part of WorkFlows
-  - try the new markjup
+  - try the new markup
   - ...